 As a bassist in both jazz and traditional music styles, Kevin Kehrberg has toured nationally and internationally, including Canada, Japan, and U.S. State Department tours of Kyrgyzstan and Ecuador.
 He has performed with Howard Alden, Slide Hampton, Roger Humphries, and the late Jean Ritchie and Paul David Smith, among others, and is a sought-after sideman and session artist.
 He has taught at many workshops and clinics, including the Swannanoa Gathering and the Cowan Creek Mountain Music School.
 He holds a Ph.D. in musicology and is a member of the music faculty at Warren Wilson College, where he maintains an active bass studio and teaches courses in music theory, American music, and global music.

 Fiddle Week Coordinator Julia Weatherford has been a full-time artist/musician for as long as anyone can remember.
 She is a veteran performer on both cello and fiddle with notable performing groups that range from The Asheville Symphony to the world-fusion Akira Satake Band.
 In the contra dance world, Julia is known as a driving old-time fiddler and grooving cellist with bands such as Sugar High and Nearest & Dearest.
 She has toured internationally as a dance musician and taught and performed at Berea’s Christmas Country Dance School, Folkmoot International, Pinewoods Camp, The LEAF, and The CDSS Centennial Tour.
-Currently she performs regionally with StrathSpan and The Free Range Ensemble.
-Julia was the Artistic Director of the legendary Black Mountain Festival for many years, was the Swannanoa Gathering Logistics Coordinator for 12 years.
+Currently she performs regionally with StrathSpan and The Free Range Ensemble, and is the cellist of choice for the famed Canote Brothers.
+Julia was the Artistic Director of the legendary Black Mountain Festival for many years, and was the Swannanoa Gathering Logistics Coordinator for 12 years.